Harvesting in Château Palmer's vineyard, September 2005. Copyright. Alain Vacheron

 THE BEST WINES

-The following tasting notes come from tastings arranged by Union des Grands Crus de Bordeaux and from author's own visits.
+The following tasting notes come from tastings arranged by Union des Grands Crus de Bordeaux and from the author's visits.
 I rated all these wines according to a 100 points scale.

 Sauternes & Barsac

 d'Yquem.
-Shortly speaking it was a heavenly wine, which easily can last for 5-6 decades.
-Additional description isn't necessary at all.
+Shortly speaking, it was a heavenly wine lasting 5-6 decades.
+An additional description isn't needed.
 98-100p.

 Climens.
 It turned up as usual with an incredibly sublime and sophisticated wine with astonishingly pure and intense botrytis.
 This wine is immense.
 96-98p.

 de Fargues.
 "Poor man's" d'Yquem.
-It's a wine with incredibly deep and intense botrytis, enormous sweetness and fresh acidity, mandarins and orange peel aromas everywhere, stunningly rich.
+It's a wine with intense botrytis, enormous sweetness and fresh acidity, mandarins, and orange peel aromas everywhere, stunningly rich.
 Wow!
 96-97p.

 Raymond Lafon.
-It had very well shaped botrytis and acidity clearly present.
-There was great fruit sweetness, lots of tropical fruit and sophisticated touch.
+It had very well-shaped botrytis and acidity present.
+There was great sweetness, tropical fruit, and sophisticated touch.
 Fabulous wine.
 95-96p.

 La Tour Blanche.
 This wine has been in stunning form since vintage 2001.
-It had extremely deep botrytis, strong aroma of pineapple, superb structure and superb length on the palate.
-The delicacy with vengeance!
+It had intense botrytis, a strong pineapple aroma, superb structure, and length on the palate.
+The delicacy with a vengeance!
 94-95p.

-Bastor Lamontagne and Rabaud Promis were surprisingly strong and powerful with really intense botrytis, big body, superb sweetness and superb length.
+Bastor Lamontagne and Rabaud Promis were surprisingly strong with intense botrytis, big body, sweetness, and length.
 Yummy!
 93-94p.

 Les Justices was a tad more powerful than Coutet but just as gracious.
 Very impressive wine!
 92-93p.

-Clos Haut Peyraguey, Doisy Daëne, Guiraud, Lafaurie Peyraguey, Nairac, de Malle, Rieussec and Suduiraut were quite difficult to assess because they seemed very closed.
-They have undoubtedly great potential, but I'll rate these wines 90+p for the moment, with a great chance for 93-96p, if they're capable of fulfilling their potential.
+Clos Haut Peyraguey, Doisy Daëne, Guiraud, Lafaurie Peyraguey, Nairac, de Malle, Rieussec, and Suduiraut were difficult to assess because they seemed very closed.
+They undoubtedly have great potential, but I'll rate these wines 90+p for the moment, with an excellent chance for 93-96p if they're capable of fulfilling their potential.

-D'Arche, Broustet and Rayne Vigneau were all well-structured wines in the light style with nice botrytis, fine aroma of tropical fruit and fine sweetness.
+D'Arche, Broustet, and Rayne Vigneau were all well-structured wines in the light style with nice botrytis, fine tropical fruit aroma, and fine sweetness.
 88-89p.

 OK wines: Caillou (87p), Filhot (87p) and Suau (86-87p).